RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 ## Preprocessors

-- [ickc/pandoc-criticmarkup: using criticmarkup in the pandoc markdown source](https://github.com/ickc/pandoc-criticmarkup): CriticMarkup for pandoc as a preprocessor.
-It can accept or reject (and optionally overwrite the markdown source), and show the diff in HTML and LaTeX output by chaining it with pandoc.
+- [ickc/pancritic: using CriticMarkup with pandoc](https://github.com/ickc/pancritic): pancritic parses CriticMarkup in pandoc as a wrapper or preprocessor.
+It can accept or reject or show the diff. in HTML/LaTeX-based outputs.
 - [Using GPP as a preprocessor](https://adityam.github.io/context-blog/post/markdown-with-gpp/) to get TeX-like macro features in Markdown.
 - [pandoc-gpp](https://github.com/dloureiro/pandoc-gpp) by David Loureiro is a wrapper around pandoc and gpp in order to provide some macros for extra markup not available in markdown and its extensions.
 - [mddia](https://github.com/nichtich/ditaa-markdown/) lets you embed [ditaa](http://ditaa.sourceforge.net/) ASCII-art diagrams in Markdown code blocks